nanofuxion/hstk-int-react-native-take-home-1/README.md

 - Any time the user types text into the text input the app filters out posts that don't include the text *locally*.
 Don't refetch any data, just change which posts are displayed.
 - If the text input's value is the empty string all posts are shown.
+- The text input should not render if the data hasn't yet loaded.

 The text input should scroll when the rest of the list scrolls.
 Check out https://reactnative.dev/docs/flatlist for more info.